Unbounded $\mathfrak{sl}_3$-laminations and their shear coordinates: Unbounded sl(3) -laminations and their shear coordinates

 \subsection{Unbounded \texorpdfstring{$\fsl_3$}{sl(3)}-laminations}

-Recall that a \emph{uni-trivalent} graph is a (possibly disconnected) graph whose vertices have valency either one or three.
+Recall that a \emph{uni-trivalent} graph is a (possibly disconnected and/or infinite) graph whose vertices have valency either one or three.
 It is allowed to have a loop component (\emph{i.e.}, a connected component without vertices).
-An \emph{orientation} of a uni-trivalent graph is an assignment of an orientation on each edge such that any trivalent vertex is either a \emph{sink} or a \emph{source}, respectively:
+An \emph{orientation} of a uni-trivalent graph is an assignment of an orientation on each edge and loop such that any trivalent vertex is either a \emph{sink} or a \emph{source}, respectively:

 An $\mathfrak{sl}_3$-web (or simply a \emph{web}) on a marked surface $\Sigma$ is an immersed oriented uni-trivalent graph $W$ on $\Sigma$ such that each univalent vertex lie in $\bP \cup \partial^\ast \Sigma$, and the other part is embedded into $\interior \Sigma^\ast$.
 It is said to be \emph{non-elliptic} if it has none of the following \emph{elliptic faces}: